 – It is advisable to acknowledge a zone of privacy and a zone of monitoring in a BYOD policy.
 For example, working hours, employee misconduct investigation, breach of contract, – could be enumerated as occasions for monitoring.

-Agree proper procedures of using personal device in case the device is lost or stolen
+Agree on proper procedures of using a personal device in case the device is lost or stolen

 – To prevent unauthorized access, devices must be password protected.
 Trustworthy passwords could be ensured through password applications downloads provided by the company IT department;